npolgado/Perceptron/README.md

 train_face.py will open your webcam and ask for a weights txt file. click on the weights folder and hit cancel to start fresh

-occupy the faces directory with training data agains't your face for create accuracy
+occupy the truth directory with training data agains't your face for create accuracy